Why it is better to keep the scab off most wounds and incisions

 They usually remove the collar and the next thing you know, Fido has licked and made the wound margins thick and swollen, which leads to delayed healing.

-In fact, the canine mouth is full of bacteria and let's remember that dogs lick their bums!
+The canine mouth is full of bacteria and let's remember that dogs lick their bums!
 Perhaps this will solve the wound licking quandary once and for all.

 © Dr. Peter Dobias, DVM